You prepped so many awesome meals for the freezer. Now, pay attention to these food safety hacks to make all that hard work worth it.

 Don't place hot foods directly in the fridge—this can raise the temperature of the foods around it, increasing the risk of microbial growth.

 Do cool foods down by immersing the pot in an ice bath.
 Fill the sink with cold water and ice until the water comes halfway up the side of the pot.
-Stir the food frequently until cool and then refrigerate
+Stir the food frequently until cool and then refrigerate or freeze.

 Do divide food into smaller containers to cool it faster.